Pomáz City

-City City in Pest County, near Budapest
+City in Pest County, near Budapest

 Pomáz rests against the Pilis foothills opposite the Danube bend; visitors come for a baroque parish, a Serbian Orthodox church, riverside promenades and quick trails into nearby woodlands.

-Why Visit Pomáz? #
+Why Visit Pomáz?#

 Set on the Danube’s suburban edge and close to Budapest and Szentendre, Pomáz attracts visitors who want a quieter taste of Hungarian life amid rolling Pilis hills.
 Its Serbian Orthodox church and old riverside promenades hint at a layered cultural past, while nearby hiking routes and cozy cafés make it easy to slow down.
 Art lovers catch local galleries and weekend markets that showcase regional crafts and pastries, giving the town an intimate, offbeat charm.

-Top Things to Do in Pomáz
+Best Things to Do in Pomáz#

-All Attractions ›- Teleki-Wattay Castle - Elegant Teleki-Wattay Castle housing local exhibitions and historical interiors open on weekends.
+Teleki-Wattay Castle - Elegant Teleki-Wattay Castle housing local exhibitions and historical interiors open on weekends.

-- Serbian Orthodox Church of Saint Demetrius - Serbian Orthodox Church of Saint Demetrius with ornate iconostasis and community history.
+Serbian Orthodox Church of Saint Demetrius - Serbian Orthodox Church of Saint Demetrius with ornate iconostasis and community history.

-- Pilis Hills trails - Pilis Hills trails from Pomáz offer panoramic views of Budapest and forests.
+Pilis Hills trails - Pilis Hills trails from Pomáz offer panoramic views of Budapest and forests.

-- Pomáz Town Museum - Small Pomáz Town Museum showcasing local crafts, civic history, and photographs.
+Pomáz Town Museum - Small Pomáz Town Museum showcasing local crafts, civic history, and photographs.

-- Pomáz riverside walk - Quiet riverside walk along the Csobánka stream with benches and sculptures.
+Pomáz riverside walk - Quiet riverside walk along the Csobánka stream with benches and sculptures.

-- Local wine cellars - Family-run wine cellars nearby offering tastings of regional Hungarian varietals and snacks.
+Local wine cellars - Family-run wine cellars nearby offering tastings of regional Hungarian varietals and snacks.

-- Szentendre - Art town Szentendre with galleries, cobbled streets, and Serbian heritage sites.
+Szentendre - Art town Szentendre with galleries, cobbled streets, and Serbian heritage sites.

-- Budapest - Budapest's thermal baths, Parliament, and Buda Castle reachable by short train ride.
+Budapest - Budapest’s thermal baths, Parliament, and Buda Castle reachable by short train ride.

-- Visegrád - Visegrád Citadel and Danube Bend viewpoints under one hour's drive away.
+Visegrád - Visegrád Citadel and Danube Bend viewpoints under one hour’s drive away.

-Best Time to Visit Pomáz #
+Best Time to Visit Pomáz#

 Visit Pomáz in late spring or early autumn for mild weather, blooming hillsides, and fewer crowds while still enjoying outdoor cafes and nearby Budapest day trips.
 Summers are warm and active; winters are cold and quiet.